PotOfCoffee2Go/simply-trello/README.md

             card: 'The first card from simply trello!'
         },

-While the content has the description and card comment texts.
+The `content` has the description and card comment texts.
 The content object also contains a flag that is used if you wish to delete the card.

         content: {